Hannon-lab/FlaHMM/examples/make_bins/README.md

 # make_bins

-These instructions are based on https://github.com/susbo/Drosophila_unistrand_clusters/tree/main/De-novo_clusters and describe how to calculate pre-processed BED-like files with Gypsy/LTR content to be used as input for FlaHMM.
+These instructions are based on https://github.com/susbo/Drosophila_unistrand_clusters/tree/main/De-novo_clusters and describe how to construct BED-like files with Gypsy/LTR content to be used as input for FlaHMM.

 **Input:** A RepeatMasker output file (.out) for the genome of interest.<br>
 **Output:** Two BED-like files (plus and minus strand) with LTR/Gypsy content per genomic bin.<br>